rahuldave/stories/content/pyds.md

-6. The course will be delivered by a crack team of practitioners, from the Stellar DNN research group led by @pprotopapas .
+6. The course will be delivered by a crack team of practitioners, from the Stellar DNN research group.
 You can find out more about them and the course at <https://welcome.univ.ai/Foundations/PyDS/>

 ![](/pyds/6.png)